wall0159/wall0159.github.io/about.md

 permalink: /about/
 ---

-I am Dr Angus Wallace, an expert data analyst, having more than 12 years’ experience in analysis, modelling and interpretation.
+I am Dr Angus Wallace, an experienced data scientist and engineer, having more than 12 years’ experience in analysis, modelling and interpretation.
 I bring a wealth of scientific and academic rigour, as well as much practical engineering experience.
 This means that conclusions are sound, thorough and methodical, having a basis in engineering and the sciences.
 My engineering experience means that I can offer practical recommendations from these solutions and can project-manage their implementation.

 I believe that the goals of reducing environmental impact and increasing bottom line are mutually compatible, provided that a holistic and systemic approach is taken.